The very inspiring people at Annie Sloan have sent us a box of Chalk Paint® to play with so naturally, we had to have a painted tree this year!

 Because we really adore multifunctionality, this clever tree is also an advent calender!
 I stamped the numbers 1 to 25 in 4 rows on it so we can hang 1 bauble every day until we have a tree filled with colour on the big day!
 Measure out the positions of the baubles with Prestik before you start stamping to make sure that you get them evenly spaced.

 Of course, no tree is complete without fairy lights so add those liberally and secure with Prestik.
 My string ended up being long enough that I could arrange it in a scribble to serve as a tree-topper – perfect!

 Whether you have a traditional tree this year or not, I hope that you’ve been inspired to think outside the box when it comes to the festive season.
-And to help you with those moments of inspiration, remember to enter the Annie Sloan Christmas Give-away – you could win a set of 6 sample pots in our pretty Christmas palette!
+And remember to shop your chalk paint online here!